PoCInnovation/Pool2023/Software/day02/2 - ORM/Golang/README.md

 ## Bonus

+Congratulations for completing this day!
+This one was particularly long, we're really proud of you 🥳

+If you still have some energy though, here are some bonuses for you 😃

 ### Artists Book 2.0

-Yesterday, you coded a cool application following a strong and resilient architecture called MVC.
+Yesterday, you created a cool application following a strong and resilient architecture called MVC.

 An advantage of MVC is his layered architecture, you can easily update a part of your application without refactor everything.